 Research Focus Area 1: Examining the Water Cycle

-Water for Utah’s people, agriculture, industry, and ecosystems has it origins as snow in our mountains.
-The mission of iUTAH’s Research Focus Area 1 is to improve Utah’s capacity to monitor, understand, and predict interactions between water resources and ecohydrology (interactions between water and ecosystems) that are essential to the future of human health and well-being, economic development, and natural ecosystems along the Wasatch Front.
-Our research explores the impacts of climate and land-use change on the water budget and water quality in watersheds from high elevation alpine and forest ecosystems through urban settings.
+Water for Utah’s people, agriculture, industry, and ecosystems has it origins as snow in our mountains. iUTAH’s Research Focus Area 1 focused on improving Utah’s capacity to monitor, understand, and predict connections between water resources and ecohydrology (interactions between water and ecosystems).
+Understanding these interactions are essential to the future of human health and well-being, economic development, and natural ecosystems along the Wasatch Front.
+Researchers explored the impacts of climate and land-use change on the water quantity and water quality in watersheds from high elevation alpine and forest ecosystems through urban settings.

 Guiding Research Questions